lilin90/awesome-technical-communication/.github/ISSUE_TEMPLATE/change-request.md

 2. Describe your suggestion or addition.

-3. Provide some reference materials (documents, websites, etc) if you could.
+3. Provide some reference materials (documents, websites, etc.) if you could.